xenify-io/litepaper/README.md

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ Day 1: Burn and Liquidity Allocation
   - On the first day of the event, 20,000 XNF tokens will be allocated.
 Of these tokens, 10,000 XNF will be designated for liquidity provisioning, to be used for protocol-owned liquidity.
 The remaining 10,000 XNF will be made available for the burning, allowing users to participate in a fair and decentralised token sale.
-The native chain rewards generated on Day 1 will be utilized for liquidity pairing, with the corresponding LP tokens being burned to ensure the platform's long-term sustainability.
+The native chain rewards generated on Day 1 will be utilised for liquidity pairing, with the corresponding LP tokens being burned to ensure the platform's long-term sustainability.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)